ilbak/hotcoffeecms/README.md

 The structure of the site is designed in a minimalist way:
 The file hotcoffeecms.php, index.php and Home.php will be in the main directory and every new PHP file in the folder will be counted by the CMS as a new page and automatically listed in the navigation bar.

 If you want to create secondary, unlisted pages, add the "-none.php" suffix to the page file name.
-For example: "Contact.php" will be listed in the navigation bar, renaming it to "Contact-none.php" will not be listed.
+<i>For example: "Contact.php" will be listed in the navigation bar, renaming it to "Contact-none.php" will not be listed.</i>

 ---
 # Widget